Ensemble Fuzzing with Dynamic Resource Scheduling and Multidimensional Seed Evaluation: Background and Motivation Example

-{\bf Multidimensional Seed Evaluation.} When evaluating the benefits of seeds generated by each base fuzzer for resource scheduling and seed synchronization, existing ensemble fuzzing techniques use coarse-grained strategies.
+{\bf Multidimensional Seed Evaluation.} When evaluating the benefits of seeds generated by each base fuzzer for resource scheduling and seed synchronization, existing ensemble fuzzing techniques use coarse-grained metrics.
 Autofz~\cite{fu2023autofz} deems a seed beneficial only if it uniquely executes a program path.
 Such strategies can lead to inefficient resource scheduling~\cite{invariants} and loss of beneficial seeds, which is observed more often for hidden deep program states.
-For instance, when running a base fuzzer $f$ specialized for passing string comparing checks, it may generate a seed assigning \texttt{C} with ``Magic\_String'' to pass the check in Line 13.
-After that, Autofz switches to using the base fuzzer that solves complex constraints, and no resources are scheduled for $f$ regardless of whether line 14 is solved since it is difficult for $f$ to cover more program paths (line 16) in a short time.
+For instance, when running a base fuzzer $f$ specialized for passing string comparing checks, it may generate a seed assigning \texttt{C} with ``\texttt{Magic\_String}'' to pass the check in Line 12.
+After that, Autofz switches to using the base fuzzer that solves complex constraints, and no resources are scheduled for $f$ regardless of whether line 13 is solved, since it is difficult for $f$ to cover more program paths (line 15) in the Preparation Phase (short running time).

-{\bf Key Idea.} We propose a new seed evaluation strategy that comprehensively evaluates the benefits of each seed from multiple dimensions, including whether a seed increases the overall edge or path coverage, causes any crash, and covers deep edges and paths that are less frequently covered, which are presented in Section~\ref{sec:sync}.
-For the above example of $f$, our strategy recognizes that the seeds generated by $f$ can cover less frequently covered edges (Line 13).
-As a result, it allocates more resources to $f$, increasing its chances of generating seeds containing ``Magic\_Number''.
-Moreover, all generated seeds are synchronized to other base fuzzers to increase the chances of directly triggering the bug after solving the constraint Line 14.
+{\bf Key Idea.} We propose a new seed evaluation strategy that comprehensively evaluates the benefits of seed from multiple dimensions, including whether seeds increase edge coverage or path coverage, cause any crashes, and cover deep edges and paths that are less frequently covered, which are presented in Section~\ref{sec:sync}.
+For the above example of $f$, our strategy recognizes that the seeds generated by $f$ can cover less frequently covered edges (Line 12).
+As a result, it allocates more resources to $f$, increasing its chances of generating seeds containing ``\texttt{Magic\_Number}''.
+Moreover, all generated seeds are synchronized to other base fuzzers to increase the chances of directly triggering the bug after solving the constraint in Line 13.
+Note that this specific code snippet is a synthetic example constructed to cleanly illustrate the challenges that fuzzing may face.
+In practice, real-world program logic is highly complex, and these fuzzing challenges~\cite{eclipser,qsym,pata,Olsthoorn_generating_structure} frequently manifest in parallel.
+This parallelism occurs as different seeds simultaneously explore different parts of the program, or as multiple distinct challenges compound within the same code segment.
+Due to this complexity, relying on a single metric (e.g., standard branch coverage) is often insufficient to accurately assess a seed's progress or potential.
+This reality further motivates our multidimensional seed evaluation strategy.